 A view of a Country Garden project in Heyuan City, Guangdong Province in September 2023.
 (Photo: Bloomberg).

-The pain is not over yet
+The pain has not stopped yet

 As for Fu, it is difficult for this worker to accept the fact that a large corporation like Country Garden does not have enough money to pay its workers.
 He is anxiously waiting for the day when he will receive 10,000 yuan in back wages.
-After that, he will immediately return to his hometown of Kuizhou.
+After that, he will immediately return to his hometown of Guizhou.

 "Many people from my hometown no longer want to go out to work.
 And neither do I," Fu shared.